Quiet-Joker/Avatar-XBM-Material-Viewer-WIP-/README.md

 4. Fix scrolling material list.

-5. Fix long freezing/almost crash when loading certain textues.
+5. Fix long freezing/almost crash when loading certain textures.

 This script is **SUPER WIP**.
 Some textures might not display at all, i still need to find the issue/cause of that.